 - You may compete the practicum anywhere in the U.S. or internationally.

 You can start during any of our three terms: fall (late August), spring (mid-January) and summer (May/June).
 You select your start date when you submit your application.
 If you are unsure of your start date, select the earliest one that you are likely to attend.
-Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Education Office of your new start date in writing and we will change your start date.
+Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Admissions Office of your new start date in writing and we will change your start date.

 The 30 credit (10 courses) master's degree can be completed in less than two years (20 months) by taking 2 courses each semester.
 The 18 credit hour advanced certificate can be completed in as little as one year.